laurelherting/lmh-headspace/AWS/services.md

 * You can still create billing alerts per individual account
 * CloudTrail:
   * Use to monitor all events in account
+  * Auditing
-  * CloudTrail For auditing, cloudWatch is for performance.
+    * cloudWatch for performance.
   * Per AWS account and is enabled per region.
   * Can consolidate logs using an S3 bucket:
-    * Turn on CloudTrail in paying account.
+    * Turn on CloudTrail in paying account
-    * Create bucket policy that allows cross-account access.
+    * Create bucket policy that allows cross-account access
-    * Turn on CloudTrail in other accounts and use bucket in the paying account.
+    * Turn on CloudTrail in other accounts
+    * use bucket in paying account

 * Consolidated Billing - get volume discounts on all your accounts.